usf-cs212-fall2020/usf-cs212-fall2020.github.io/_projects/project-grading.md

 Before making a request, you should make sure you are eligible to have your functionality verified:

-  - Do you have credit for the functionality of the previous project (not applicable for project 1)?
+  - Do you have credit for the functionality of the previous project?
 You can check your grades on [Canvas]({{ site.data.info.links.canvas.link }}).
 If you are missing a grade you should already have, please reach out to us on [Piazza]({{ site.data.info.links.piazza.link }})

       *For example, if you are on project 3, you must already have a non-zero functionality grade for project 2.
 If you are on project 1, you can skip this check.*